 New York State is called the Empire State, and this name has found its way to buildings, Empire State Building for one, and New York State license plates.
-As a New Yorker, I am often asked why New York is called the Empire State given its wide usage for all things New York.
+As a New Yorker, I am often asked why New York’s nickname is the Empire State given its wide usage for all things New York.

 The Empire State nickname for New York has its origins in 1785, where it is said to have been first used by George Washington in reference to the state’s important role in the American Revolution.
 The nickname stuck, and was later popularized by New York’s governor, George Clinton, who used it in his speeches and official correspondence.
 The term “empire” was a reflection of New York’s size, wealth, and influence, as well as its status as a center of commerce, culture, and innovation.